Jump to the content

 Every child has the right to grow up healthy.
-However, many children of treatable diseases still fall victim to: measles, polio, tuberculosis or AIDS.
-A child weakened by deficiency or malnutrition can not counter these diseases.
+Yet many children still fall victim to treatable diseases: measles, polio, tuberculosis, or AIDS.
+A child weakened by malnutrition or undernourishment has little resistance to these diseases.
 Support our projects so that we can promote and maintain children's health and nutrition.

 Your donation helps!